GhostLeader119/final_assignment/README.md

-# Grower
+# MATH RACER

-Racer is played according to the following rules.
+Math Racer is played according to the following rules.

-See what size you will become as the pineapples are racing towards you.
-Each pineapple is given a number you will have to choose left or right to grow.
-Be careful some pinesapples will make you shrink.
-Lets see how big you can grow!
+See what score you will get as the pineapples are racing towards you.
+Each pineapple is given a number you will have to choose left or right to earn  the most points.
+Be careful some pinesapples will make your score shrink.
+Lets see how high you can score!

 Getting Started